AntDavi/pokedex-rn/README.md

 - [✅] List Pokemons in numerical order
 - [✅] View Pokémon Basic Stats and Abilities
+- [⌛] Login with google and facebook
 - [⌛] Search Pokemon by name
+- [⌛] Pagination with all pokemons
 - [⌛] View evolutionary path for each pokemon
-- [⌛] Pagination with all pokemons

 ## 🚀 How to run the project